AU to join G20 as India boosts Global South – DW – 09/09/2023

 The African continent is home to about 17% of the world's population.
 However, until Saturday South Africa had been the only G20 member from the region.

-"The idea is to bring more African voices to the table, instead of them being the recipients of decisions, norms and rules by countries and institutions that are far more advanced," Sreeram Chaulia, a professor and dean of the Jindal School of International Affairs at India's O.P.
-Jindal Global University, told DW.
+"The idea is to bring more African voices to the table, instead of them being the recipients of decisions, norms and rules by countries and institutions that are far more advanced," said Sreeram Chaulia, a professor and dean of the Jindal School of International Affairs at India's O.P.
+Jindal Global University.
 "It will also help unify African countries if they have a voice through the African Union."

 Back in December, US President Joe Biden said G20 membership for the African Union had "been a long time in coming."
 At its summit in February, the AU formally declared its intent to become a permanent member of the G20.
 Modi expressed his support for AU membership during the Business 20 summit in August.